-To obtain addressing information, press \mathbf{g} for Get.
-The system displays the destination variables wan, serv, user, local and nx64 across the bottom of the screen.
-Use the left/right arrow keys to scroll to the desired destination and press Enter> to select.
+To obtain addressing information, press g for Get.
+The system displays the destination variables wan, serv, user, and local across the bottom of the screen.
+Use the left/right arrow keys to scroll to the desired destination and press <Enter> to select.
 The choices available under each of these options are then displayed.
-Now highlight the desired option and press Enter> again to initiate the search.
+Now highlight the desired option and press <Enter> again to initiate the search.
 The system responds:

+'''

 Sending RIP Request.
 Please wait ...
 Press any key to cancel

+'''